Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 9. Then open the menu File and click Removed.

-10. First of all go to the Utilities > Reindex menu item and click Regular reindex button.
+10. Go to the menu item Utilities > Reindex and click on the Regular reindex button.

 11. It's done.
 Just close and open MMCC again.
 No more errors should be displayed.